Military history of Thailand: World War II (1932–1945)

+Alliance with Japan

 During the second phase, Japan took advantage of the weakening British hold on the region to invade Siam, seeing the country as an obstacle on the route south to British-held Malaya and its vital oil supplies, and northwest to Burma.
 On 8 December 1941, after several hours of minimal fighting between Siamese and Japanese troops, Thailand acceded to Japanese demands for access.
 Later that month Phibun signed a mutual offensive-defensive alliance pact with Japan giving the Japanese full access to Thai railways, roads, airfields, naval bases, warehouses, communications systems, and barracks.
-With Japanese support, Thailand annexed those former possessions in northern Malaya it had been unable to acquire under the 1909 treaty, and conducted a campaign against its former allies in the Shan states of Burma along its northern frontier.
+Britain briefly invaded Southern Thailand with Operation Krohcol in 8–13 December 1941, but the British failed.
+With Japanese support, Thailand annexed the former possessions in northern Malaya that it was unable to acquire under the 1909 Treaty, and conducted a campaign against its former allies in the Shan states of Burma along its northern frontier.

+Thailand, with the backing of Japan, regained historic territories that were disputed or ceded to France and Britain.
+During the war, Thailand annexed the following territories: Saharat Thai Doem (Burma), Si Rat Malai (Malaysia), including Saiburi (Kedah State), Lan Chang province (Laos), Nakhon Champassak province (Laos and Cambodia), Phra Tabong province (Cambodia), and Phibunsongkhram province (Cambodia).

-By the final stages of the war, however, the weakening position of Japan across the region and the Japanese requisition of supplies and materiel reduced the military benefits to Siam, turning an unequal alliance into an increasingly obvious occupation.
+By the final stages of the war, however, the weakening position of Japan across the region and the Japanese requisition of supplies and materiel reduced the military benefits to Siam.
 Allied air power achieved superiority over the country, bombing Bangkok and other targets.
 The sympathies of the civilian political elite, moved perceptibly against the Phibun regime and the military, forcing the prime minister from office in June 1944.
 With the fall of Japan, France and Britain insisted on the return of those lands annexed by Siam during the conflict, returning the situation to the situation ante bellum.

 The conflict highlighted the new importance of air power across the region, for example the use of dive bombers against French troops in 1941 or the use of air reconnaissance in the northern mountains.
 It had also highlighted the importance of well-trained pilots to effective air war.
 Ultimately, the conflict emphasised the challenges of logistics across often impassable terrain, which generated expensive military campaigns – a feature to reemerge in the postwar period during the conflicts in French Indochina.

+French nationals sought to resume their pre-war rule with the support of Allied military units.
+The Khmer Issarak (nationalist insurgents with Thai backing), declared opposition to a French return to power, proclaimed a government-in-exile, and established a base in Battambang Province.
+On the eastern frontier Vietnamese communist forces (Việt Minh) infiltrated the Cambodian border provinces, organised a "Khmer People's Liberation Army" (not to be confused with the later Cambodian force, the Kampuchean People's National Liberation Armed Forces) and tried to forge a united front with the Khmer Issarak.